dominicplouffe/HorseRacingPrediction/README.md

     print('Number of correct WPS predictions = %s' % num_correct_pred_wps)
 ```
 ### Results
 To validate the results I first ran a baseline for comparisson purposes.
 The baseline is the morning line (odds given by the race track for a horse before any wagers have been performed).
-The baseline is simple but will allow us to compare a non-algorithmic approach to oru algorithm approach.
-The horse that was the favorite based on the morning line was assumed to have the better chance of winning.
+The baseline is simple but will allow us to compare a non-algorithmic approach to my algorithm approach.
+The horse that was the favorite based on the morning line is assumed to have the better chance of winning.
 For example, a horse a 2 to 1 will have a better chance of winning compared to a horse with odds of 3 to 1.
-We picked the horse at 2 to 1 to win.
+I picked the horse at 2 to 1 to win.

 The validation file has a total amount of 2,896 races.
-The favorite won 741 times (26%) and came in win, place or show 1666 (58%) of the time.
+The favorite won 741 times (26%) and came in 1st, 2nd or 3rd 1666 (58%) of the time.

 Now for our model.
 The regression algorithm fits the giving features to the curve that has been trained.
 The values to the prediction look something like 1.56, 3.90, etc..
-Meaning that the features fit between a 1 and 2 or 3 and 4.
+Meaning that the features fit between a 1 and 2 or 3 and 4 respectively.
 We loop through all the horses in a race, predict the outcome and sort on the prediction (lowest value is assumed to be winning).

 The results are as follows:

-Horses with the lowest prediction win 812 times (28%) and come in win, place, or show 1820 times (63%).
+Horses with the lowest prediction won 812 times (28%) and came in 1st, 2nd or 3rd 1820 times (63%).

 <p align="center">
 <img src="http://dplouffe.ca/static/img/baseline.png" border="0" />
 </p>

-Overall the machine learning approach works slightly better.
+The machine learning approach works slightly better.

 ### More Strategies
 To make money wagering on horse racing you should not bet on all races.
-The approach a professional gambler takes is to analyze eacj race and try to find an advantage.
+The approach a professional gambler takes is to analyze each race to try to find an advantage.
 A horse that is thought by the public to be a poor performer but that you see something positive is a horse you want to bet on.
 When I analyze race programs I only bet on races which I believe I can win, otherwise I move on to the next race.
 The challenge is to do this for every race each day is *impossible*!
 This is where algorithms come in really handy since they can analyze all races in a matter of seconds.

-The next *attempts* tries is a simplistic approach to try to find an edge.
-That is, to try and find races which have a horse that's much better than the rest.
+The next *attempts* uses a simplistic but affectinve approach to find an edge.
+That is, to try and find races which has a horse that's better than the rest.

-The first attempt only simulated a bet when a horse with the lowest prediction has a whole position lower than the second horse.
-For example, if the lowest horse prediction is 1.20 and the second lowest is 1.90 I did not simulate a bet on the race.
-On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 2.40 I simulated the bet.
+This attempt simulates a bet when a horse with the lowest prediction has a whole position lower than the second horse.
+For example, if the lowest horse prediction is 1.20 and the second lowest is 1.90, I did not simulate a bet on the race.
+On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 2.40, I simulated the bet.

 The results are as follows: